Institute for Social Justice

 It may be that your organisation already has a relationship with a York St John University researcher.
 That is fine, you are still eligible.
 However, this should not be taken either as an advantage or a disadvantage.

-York St John University has made £50,000 available to the Institute for Social Justice to develop community engaged research.
+York St John University has made £60,000 available to the Institute for Social Justice to develop community engaged research.
+SHARC are providing additional funding for two projects focusing on wellbeing and health inequalities.